What is an Applicant Tracking System (ATS)?

 What Is an ATS?

 Applicant tracking systems help your hiring team filter and organize potential candidates for a job opening in your company.
-So, what is ATS software?
+So, what is an ATS software?
 This provides a central platform for your team to view and filter candidates based on job requirements.
 It also helps to track their progress through your hiring process.

 Businesses have been using applicant tracking systems since their invention in the 1990s.
 Before applicant tracking systems were introduced to HR departments, those tasked with hiring new employees kept resumes in filing cabinets or piled high in a mess on their desks.
 Applicant tracking systems streamlined the whole process.